 The Zyppah is “FDA Cleared” for snoring and not “FDA Approved.”
 The oral appliances FDA Approved for sleep apnea are custom-fit and prescribed by dentists.

 Thanks for reading my Zyppah review!
 Zyppah may end up being a good option for you, but if it’s not, check out my other snoring mouthpiece reviews.
 Overall, I found Zyppah to be a comfortable and effective snoring solution I would recommend.

-Latest Update: Priced at $117 (after shipping and tax), there are cheaper mouthpieces now available, that have more features.
+Latest Update: Priced at $110 (after shipping), there are cheaper mouthpieces now available, that have more features.
 Also, they have stopped selling the pink and camo colors and are not offering any coupon codes online.

 I used to annoy my wife and two kids with my snoring, but no longer!
 Now I blog about different devices and techniques for stopping snoring.
 I used to be the guy everyone knew as the "Loud Snorer" and I wanted that to change.
 Over the past 5 years, I have spent thousands of dollars and countless hours testing all top 50 snoring aids.
 After fixing my snoring issues, I decided to use my knowledge to help others.
 Snoring HQ has successfully helped thousands of people in their journey to stop snoring and sleep well.
 My Full Story